websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-low-code-applications/objects/creating-and-managing-objects/creating-objects.md

    ![Select a scope and panel category key for the Object.](./creating-objects/images/04.png)

-1. Select a *Panel Category Key* to determine where the Object is listed in either the Site Menu or Global Menu.
+1. Select a *Panel Category Key* to determine where the Object is listed in the Liferay UI.

+   If the Object is scoped by Company, you can place it in the *Global Menu*.

+   If the Object is scoped by Site, you can place it in the *Site Menu*.

 1. Click on *Save* before moving on to the next steps.
 Any unsaved changes in the *Details* tab will be lost when you navigate to the other tabs.